payplug/payplug-woocommerce/readme.txt

 2. Display on a WordPress website

 == Changelog ==
+= 2.9.1 =
+* Hot Fix: Avoid calls to the Get Account endpoint with empty values
+* Tested up to: WooCommerce 9.3.3
+* Tested up to: WordPress 6.6.2

 = 2.9.0 =
 * New feature: Added WooCommerce Blocks compatibility on checkout page
 * New fixes: General performance improvements and stability enhancements.